Mental Health

 Overcoming Learned Helplessness

-This means we rely on donations from our community (people like YOU!) to keep our site running.
-We want to be here to support you all through this pandemic and beyond, which is why we are asking you to consider donating whatever you are able.
+This means we rely on donations from our readers (people like YOU!) to keep our site running.

 I know there are different types of learning styles.
-There are visual learners, auditory learners, verbal, mathematical, social learners.
+There are visual learners, auditory learners, verbal, mathematical, and social learners.
 But I think that many of us, regardless of style, learn by example.
-We see something repeatedly and we repeat it.
+We see something repeatedly, and we repeat it.
 It’s true for me, at least.
 I learn a little bit each time something happens.
 And that’s been both good and bad.

 What is learned helplessness?

 Basically, learned helplessness is what a person begins to feel after enduring repeated aversive stimuli that they can’t control.
 Put another way, it’s when a person begins to feel powerless after something bad happens to them again and again.
-The person becomes either unwilling or unable to avoid the negative thing because they were taught through repetition that they simply cannot control the circumstances.

 It might seem unnecessary to explain why that’s bad; it’s pretty clear that feeling helpless and out of control can make a person unhappy.
 But the subject requires an explanation because of the seriousness of its consequences (which I know from experience).